 So just how far has every seed in the NCAA Tournament advanced?

 Seeding didn’t begin in the NCAA Tournament until 1978

-Before we get into how each specific seed has fared in the NCAA Tournament, it’s important to note that seeding wasn’t even a thing for the first four decades of the tourney.
+Before we get into how each specific seed has fared in the NCAA Tournament, it’s important to note that seeding wasn’t even a thing for the first four decades.

-Seeding didn’t begin until 1978 and that was a very flawed format as the 32 teams in that tournament were seeded differently.
-16 conference winners were given the top four seeds in each region while five other conference winners and the 11 “at-large” teams were seeded 1-4 in each region separately.
-For example, the eventual national champion Kentucky Wildcats were given the 2Q (automatic qualifier) seed in the Mideast Regional and their first-round opponent, the Florida State Seminoles, had the 4L(“at-large”) seed.
+Seeding didn’t begin until 1978, and that was a flawed format as the 32 teams in that tournament were seeded differently.
+Sixteen conference winners were given the top four seeds in each region, while five other conference winners and the 11 “at-large” teams were seeded 1-4 in each region separately.
+For example, the eventual national champion Kentucky Wildcats were given the 2Q (automatic qualifier) seed in the Mideast Regional, and their first-round opponent, the Florida State Seminoles, had the 4L (“at-large”) seed.

-It should be noted that seeds 13-16 didn’t become a thing until the 1985 tourney, which is when the tournament expanded to 64 teams.
+It should be noted that seeds 13-16 didn’t become a thing until the 1985 tourney when the tournament expanded to 64 teams.
 The 11 and 12 seeds were first used in 1980.

-(Stats are current up to the Final Four of the 2021 NCAA Tournament.)
+(Stats are current through the 2022 NCAA Tournament.)